Trauma and Young Children

 Credit Available: 0.2 CEUs; 1.5 SWCEUs; Approved by Illinois Early Intervention Training Project for 1.5 - Intervention

-This free webinar addresses the concerning effects of exposure to violence and trauma on very young children and the impact of trauma on the developing brain and nervous system, as well as cascading effects on emotion regulation and behavioral health.
+This webinar addresses the concerning effects of exposure to violence and trauma on very young children and the impact of trauma on the developing brain and nervous system, as well as cascading effects on emotion regulation and behavioral health.
 Manifestations of traumatic stress in early childhood will be presented to offer a better understanding of how to identify children affected by trauma.
 Diagnosis of traumatic stress disorders, including PTSD, will be discussed, as well as prevalence, course, and long term outcomes.
 The effects of trauma on caregivers will also be presented, including the disruption in the caregiver-child relationship exacerbates the effects of the trauma.

 Instructors:Colleen Cicchetti, Ph.D.